Convenient prices and price rigidity: cross-sectional evidence

 The Federal Open Market Committee has been providing guidance to help markets anticipate when it will begin raising the federal funds rate target.
 The most recent guidance suggests that the target will not change at least until after an unemployment or infl ation threshold is breached.
 We use a forecasting model to estimate when these thresholds are likely to be breached.
 We also consider how an infl ation fl oor would affect the timing of liftoff.

 Alternative methods of solving state-dependent pricing models

 We use simulation-based techniques to compare and contrast two methods for solving state-dependent pricing models: discretization, which solves and simulates the model on a grid; and collocation, which relies on Chebyshev polynomials.
 While both methods produce qualitatively similar results, statistically significant quantitative differences do arise.
 We present evidence favoring discretization over collocation in this context, given a lack of robustness in the latter.

-Consumers and COVID-19: Survey Results on Mask-Wearing Behaviors and Beliefs
+Consumers and COVID-19: A Real-Time Survey

 Consumer debt played a central role in creating the U.S. housing bubble, the ensuing housing downturn, and the Great Recession, and it has been blamed as a factor in the weak subsequent recovery as well.
 This paper uses micro-level data to decompose consumer debt dynamics by separating the actions of consumer debt increasers and decreasers, and then further decomposing movements into percentage and size margins among the increasers and decreasers.
 We view such a decomposition as informative for macroeconomic models featuring a central role for consumer debt.
 Using this framework, we show that ...